2010–11 NFL playoffs: NFC: Green Bay Packers 21, Chicago Bears 14

 Early in the fourth quarter, Hanie's 32-yard completion to Johnny Knox moved the ball to the Packers 1-yard line, setting up a touchdown run by Chester Taylor that cut the score to 14–7.
 But three drives later, Hanie threw a short pass over the middle that was intercepted by nose tackle B. J. Raji and returned 18 yards for a touchdown.
-Hanie responded with four consecutive completions on the Bears next drive and finished it with a 35-yard touchdown throw to Earl Bennett, making the score 21–14.
-Then after forcing a punt, Chicago got the ball back with 2:53 remaining in the game and managed to drive to the Packers 29-yard line.
+Hanie responded with four consecutive completions on the Bears' next drive and finished it with a 35-yard touchdown throw to Earl Bennett, making the score 21–14.
+Then after forcing a punt, Chicago got the ball back with 2:53 remaining in the game and managed to drive to the Packers' 29-yard line.
 But Green Bay's defense managed to hang on for the win, ending the drive with Shields' second interception with 37 seconds left in regulation.

 Jennings caught eight passes for 130 yards.
 Bears running back Matt Forte rushed for 70 yards and caught 10 passes for 90.
 Shields had four tackles, two interceptions, a sack, and a forced fumble.
 Urlacher had nine tackles, a sack, and an interception.
 At 338 pounds, Raji became the heaviest player in NFL history to score a touchdown.

 In possibly the NFL's first player-on-player social media attack, Cutler was being criticized for not returning within seconds after leaving the game instead of waiting for explanations in postgame media sessions.
 Bears coach Lovie Smith later stated that the choice was not Cutler's decision.
 Smith made the decision to bench Cutler after consulting the medical and training staff.
 An MRI revealed the following day that he had sprained his MCL.

 The Bears would not return to the playoffs again until 2018.

-This was the second postseason meeting between the Packers and Bears, with Chicago having won the prior meeting 33–14 in the 1941 Western Division playoff.
+This was the second postseason meeting in the history of the Bears-Packers rivalry, with Chicago having won the prior meeting 33–14 in the 1941 Western Division playoff.